dapr/java-sdk/examples/src/main/java/io/dapr/examples/actors/http/README.md

 }
 ```

 First, the client defines how many actors it is going to create.
-Then the main method declares a `ActorProxyBuilder` for the `DemoActor` class to create `ActorProxy` instances, which are the actor representation provided by the SDK.
+Then the main method declares a `ActorProxyBuilder` to create instances of the `DemoActor` interface, which are implemented automatically by the SDK and make remote calls to the equivalent methods in Actor runtime.
 The code executes the `callActorForever` private method once per actor.
-This method triggers the DemoActor's implementation by using `actor.invokeActorMethod()`.
 Initially, it will invoke `registerReminder()`, which sets the due time and period for the reminder.
 Then, `incrementAndGet()` increments a counter, persists it and sends it back as response.
 Finally `say` method which will print a message containing the received string along with the formatted server time.

 Use the follow command to execute the DemoActorClient: